Transfer tensor analysis of localization in the Anderson and Aubry-Andr\'e-Harper models: Transfer Tensor Analysis of Aubry-André-Harper Model

 In the above discussion, it might be tempting to conclude that eternal memory indicates localization.
 This misconception is easily debunked when one recalls the fact that a 3D Anderson model with a subcritical disorder strength could host localized and delocalized eigenstates simultaneously, separated by a mobility edge.\cite{grussbach1995,mott1995,semeghini2015} Since the source of eternal memory is independent of dimensionality, we conjecture that eternal memory derived from disorder averaging is a necessary but not sufficient condition for localization.

-To test this, we turn our attention to the Aubry-André-Harper (AAH) model, \cite{aubry1980,harper1955} which has been physically simulated with optical lattices.\cite{bar2007,roati2008,lahini2009,derrico2013,bordia2017,li2023} In the AAH model, instead of a random distribution, the site energies are given by $\epsilon_n = \lambda \cos(2\pi \beta n + \phi)$, where $\lambda$ is the strength of the potential, $\beta$ is an irrational number, the golden ratio in our case, and $\phi$ is a phase factor.
+To test this, we turn our attention to the Aubry-André-Harper (AAH) model, \cite{aubry1980,harper1955} which has been physically simulated with optical lattices.\cite{bar2007,roati2008,lahini2009,derrico2013,bordia2017,li2023} In the AAH model, instead of a random distribution, the site energies are given by $\epsilon_n = \lambda \cos(2\pi \beta n + \phi)$, where $\lambda$ is the strength of the potential, $\beta$ is an irrational number, the golden ratio in our case, $\phi$ is a phase factor, and $-V$ replaces $V$ in Eq. \ref{eqham}.
 Here, the averaging is performed with respect to $\phi$, which is drawn from a uniform distribution spanning $[0,2\pi]$.
-The eigenstates are localized above a critical value of $\lambda=2V$ and delocalized below it.\cite{dominguez2019,aubry1980} We immediately see that, as shown in Fig. \ref{fig2} (a), this model displays infinite memory time regardless of $\lambda$.
-Infinite memory time does not provide an indication of localization, although a larger $\lambda$ results in convergence of the transfer tensor norm to a larger value.
+The eigenstates are localized above a critical value of $\lambda=2V$ and delocalized below it.\cite{dominguez2019,aubry1980} We immediately see that, as shown in Fig. \ref{fig2} (a), this model displays eternal memory regardless of $\lambda$.
+Such memory does not provide an indication of localization, although a larger $\lambda$ results in convergence of the transfer tensor norm to a larger value.

-At approximately $\lambda/V=2$ in Fig. \ref{fig2} (b), there is an obvious change in the behavior of $F_m(k)$, although the basis size has an influence on the localization to delocalization behavior.
+At approximately $\lambda=2V$ in Fig. \ref{fig2} (b), there is a notable change in the behavior of $F_m(k)$, although the basis size has an influence on the localization to delocalization behavior.
 The cumulative outgoing-pseudoflux at the end of the simulation is shown as a function of $\lambda$ for several basis sizes.
-Smaller bases show less obvious delocalization to localization transitions, and these transitions appear at smaller values of $\lambda$.
+Smaller bases show less obvious delocalization to localization transitions, and these transitions appear at $\lambda<2V$.
 This is likely a result of density returning to its origin after reflecting off the system boundary.
 This leads to an underestimate of $\lambda$ for the localization transition in finite systems.
 Similarly, care must be taken in the Anderson model when $\sigma$ is so small that the eigenstate localization length exceeds the size of the finite basis.
-The largest basis size employed for the AAH model, $21$ in Fig. \ref{fig2} (b) is sufficiently converged towards the infinite limit to clearly indicate the transition point at $\lambda/V=2$.
-An inset in Fig. \ref{fig2} (b) shows how $F_m(k)$ converges to finite values as a function of $k$ for the case of $\lambda/V=1.5$.
+The largest basis size employed for the AAH model, $21$ in Fig. \ref{fig2} (b) is sufficiently converged towards the long-chain limit to clearly indicate the transition point at $\lambda=2V$.
+An inset in Fig. \ref{fig2} (b) shows how $F_m(k)$ converges to finite values as a function of $k$ for the case of $\lambda=1.5V$.